Audre Lorde: Womanism and its ambiguity

-Critique of womanism

-A major critique of womanism is its failure to explicitly address homosexuality within the female community.
-Very little womanist literature relates to lesbian or bisexual issues, and many scholars consider the reluctance to accept homosexuality accountable to the gender simplistic model of womanism.
-According to Lorde's essay "Age, Race, Class, and Sex: Women Redefining Difference", "the need for unity is often misnamed as a need for homogeneity."
-She writes: "A fear of lesbians, or of being accused of being a lesbian, has led many Black women into testifying against themselves."
+Womanism and sexuality

 Contrary to this, Lorde was very open to her own sexuality and sexual awakening.
 In Zami: A New Spelling of My Name, her "biomythography" (a term coined by Lorde that combines "biography" and "mythology") she writes, "Years afterward when I was grown, whenever I thought about the way I smelled that day, I would have a fantasy of my mother, her hands wiped dry from the washing, and her apron untied and laid neatly away, looking down upon me lying on the couch, and then slowly, thoroughly, our touching and caressing each other's most secret places."
-According to scholar Anh Hua, Lorde turns female abjection – menstruation, female sexuality, and female incest with the mother – into powerful scenes of female relationship and connection, thus subverting patriarchal heterosexist culture.
+According to scholar Anh Hua, Lorde turns female abjection – menstruation, sexuality, and incest with the mother – into scenes of female relationship and connection.

-With such a strong ideology and open-mindedness, Lorde's impact on lesbian society is also significant.
-An attendee of a 1978 reading of Lorde's essay "Uses for the Erotic: the Erotic as Power" says: "She asked if all the lesbians in the room would please stand.
-Almost the entire audience rose."
+Lorde's impact on lesbian society has been significant.
 Lorde donated some of her manuscripts and personal papers to the Lesbian Herstory Archives.

 Personal life

 In 1962, Lorde married attorney Edwin Rollins, who was a white, gay man.
+Audre had been living openly as a lesbian since college, however due to LGBTQ+ discrimination, they both decided to remain closeted.
+Audre and Edwin maintained an open relationship, allowing each other to pursue same-sex relationships.
 She and Rollins divorced in 1970 after having two children, Elizabeth and Jonathan.
 In 1966, Lorde became head librarian at Town School Library in New York City, where she remained until 1968.

 During her time in Mississippi in 1968, she met Frances Clayton, a white lesbian and professor of psychology who became her romantic partner until 1989.
-Their relationship continued for the remainder of Lorde's life.
+They raised Lorde's children together, and they lived openly as a lesbian couple.

 Lorde was briefly romantically involved with the sculptor and painter Mildred Thompson after meeting her in Nigeria at the Second World Black and African Festival of Arts and Culture (FESTAC 77).
 The two were involved during the time that Thompson lived in Washington, D.C.